Ombre Nails: 14 Gradient Ideas Worth Saving

 White to turquoise

 Crisp white fading to vivid turquoise at the tips.
-One of the most-saved summer ombre sets on Pinterest — looks best in direct sunlight.
+The high-contrast gradient reads especially clearly in direct sunlight.

 Sunset ombre

 Yellow at the base fading through orange to coral at the tips.
-The sunset gradient is one of the most-requested summer nail art options for vacation sets.
+The sunset palette creates a vivid vacation-set option.

 Blue to purple